huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

-# Terminology

-The term DNS/QUIC is used interchangeably with 'DNS over QUIC' throughout this document.

-TODO: Make this usage more consistent.

 # Design Considerations

-This section and its subsection present the design guidelines that were used for the proposed mapping of DNS over QUIC.
+This section and its subsection present the design guidelines that were used for the proposed mapping of DNS/QUIC.
 This section is informative in nature.

 ## Scope is Limited to the Stub to Resolver Scenario